ajcastro/fk-adder/README.md

 ### FkAdder for Laravel Migration

 Lets you add foreign keys in a swift!
 Foreign key adder for laravel migration.
-Tested only in laravel version `4.2.11`.
-Applicable Also in Laravel `5.*`
+For Laravel `4.2` and `5.*`.

 The purpose of `FkAdder` is to simplify declaration of foreign key columns in migration.